0

 University of Warwick

-The Computer Science MSc is for technically minded graduates with experience in computer science, mathematics or physical sciences.
-Ranked 4th in the UK (REF 2021), Warwick's Computer Science department will train you in using the latest techniques in academia and industry while providing you with a set of skills essential in your future career.
+Ranked 4th in the UK (REF 2021), Warwick's Computer Science department is one of the top Computer Science departments in the UK.
+We will train you in using the latest techniques in academia and industry while providing you with a set of skills that will be essential in your future career.

 The course has two components - a taught component and a dissertation.
 The taught component will allow you to acquire expertise and industrially relevant technical skills in cutting edge areas of computer science, including agent-based systems, high performance systems, game theory and bioinformatics, as well as experience of project management, academic writing, and scientific methods.